dhirpatel133/Clarity/README.md

 # Clarity

-This is the repository for Group 12's CS446 project, titled "Clarity"
+This is the repository for CS446 project, Clarity.

+Here's a video demonstration of the app: https://www.youtube.com/watch?v=zhFnmQo5ap0&ab_channel=GuneetBola

 ### Members
 - Dhir Patel (d354pate)